edalorzo/reactive-learning/README.md

 }
 ```

-So, the functions `multiply` and `add` above, actually return a promise.
+So, the functions `multiply` and `add` above, actually return promises.

 We can also use `await` with functions that already return promises: